 The current X3 arrived in 2017 as 2018 model year and was given a mid-cycle update for 2022.
 In BMW tradition we should see this redesigned X3 arrive in 2024 as a 2025 model.
-A redesigned version of the related X4 should arrive about a year after this X3.
+A redesigned version of the related X4 should arrive about six months to a year after this X3.

-We can't spot the interior but an uncluttered dash with floating screens for the instrument cluster and infotainment hub should be present, as seen in the latest BMWs including the recently updated 2023 3-Series.
+We can't spot the interior but an uncluttered dash with floating screens for the instrument cluster and infotainment hub should be present, as seen in the latest BMWs, including the recently updated 2023 3-Series.

 2025 BMW X3 spy shots - Photo credit: S. Baldauf/SB-Medien

 The platform will be an updated version of the current X3's CLAR design, which means rear-wheel drive with the option of all-wheel drive.
 Look for 2.0-liter turbo-4 and 3.0-liter turbo inline-6 engines, in both cases with standard mild-hybrid technology.
 Plug-in hybrid power will also be on offer, including potentially in the next X3 M.

 The current X3 offers an electric iX3 option outside the U.S. While the iX3 uses a modified version of the CLAR platform, the next iX3, which we should see in the U.S., is expected to use BMW Group's Neue Klasse dedicated EV platform which will spawn its first model in 2025.
 The first model is expected to be an electric version of the next 3-Series.